joycesim/joycesim.github.io/news/index.md

 ### 2025

+June: Michelle McClendon will be joining the team for summer with the [CEISMC GIFT program](https://ceismc.gatech.edu/)!
+Congratulations to Dr Hee Choi for defending her PhD!
+Hee will be joining the team as a postdoctoral fellow this month!
+Dr Joyce Sim and Brandon Lopez will be at the GRC Interior of the Earth conference at Mount Holyoke at the end of the month!

+May: Lyra Hameed will be joining the group for the EAS REU program!

 April: Dr Joyce Sim will be presenting at the CoS EXPLORE Undergraduate Open House!

 March: Hot off the press!
 Paper on [Reactive thermodynamics of crustal eclogitization and foundering out in EPSL](https://www.sciencedirect.com/science/article/pii/S0012821X25001013)!
 Dr Joyce Sim will be visiting Dr Christine McCarthy's experimental lab at Lamont Doherty Earth Observatory during Spring Break on a CSTAR collocation grant.